 Did you know that you should be cleaning your bath toys on a regular basis to keep mold

 and mildew from building up?
-Here is a detailed guide on how to clean bath toys so your baby can take a safe and clean bath.
+Here is a detailed guide on how to clean bath toys by hand, and how to clean bath toys in a washing machine, so your baby can take a safe and clean bath.

 Without further ado, here are several methods for you to try to clean those bath toys.